YoichiroUrita/Javascript/README.md

 ![#f03c15](https://placehold.it/15/f03c15/000000?text=+)
 <em> What is it? </em><br>

- This is genuine plug-in for <a href="https://premiumsoftware.net/cleditor">jquery-cleditor</a>.
+ The original file is genuine plug-in for <a href="https://premiumsoftware.net/cleditor">jquery-cleditor</a>.
 - Custumize point <br>

- Enable to drag.
-(Pseudo draggable)
+1)Enable to drag.
+(Pseudo draggable)<br>
 &nbsp;&nbsp;-> Double click on table turns drag mode on.

+2)Enable insert rows and columns<br>
+&nbsp;&nbsp;-> Click the target cell after press submit button on pupup mini-window.

 ![#008c15](https://placehold.it/15/008c15/000000?text=+)
 <em> How to use?</em><br>
--- HTML
+- HTML

 ```HTML
 <script src="jquery.cleditor.js"></script>